SvenElyes/MoreRedTransfomer/README.md

    - vectorizing the loading of data into the padded arrays?
 Is it possible?
 Maybe move a bit ahead
 - Include the JT Appraoch of MoreRed, where the EdgeTransfomer also predicts time.
 This should be very simple, as we already have the heads part given.
 - adding Rotational Noise to the diffusion process in the hope of learning equivariance more.
-- investigate long waiting time before start of training (possible JIT precompilation)
+- investigate long waiting time before start of training (possible JIT precompilation) :white_check_mark:
 - Make a comparison run of the models own postprocessrun and have it as a Hydra Variable?
 - Make Qm7 work (dont forget to bind correctly)
    -using QM7x from quantum max datasets doesnt work bc its missing some key dcit metadata json file